gemini-cli-extensions/alloydb/README.md

 	* `create_cluster`: Use this tool to create an AlloyDB cluster.
 	* `create_instance`: Use this tool to create an AlloyDB instance (PRIMARY, READ-POOL, or SECONDARY).
 	* `create_user`: Use this tool to create ALLOYDB-BUILT-IN or IAM-based users for an AlloyDB cluster.
+    * `get_cluster`: Use this tool to get details about an AlloyDB cluster.
+	* `get_instance`: Use this tool to get details about an AlloyDB instance.
-	* `get_operation`: Use this tool to poll the operations API until the operation is done.
+	* `get_user`: Use this tool to get details about a user in an AlloyDB cluster.
 	* `list_clusters`: Use this tool to list clusters in a given project and location.
 	* `list_instances`: Use this tool to list instances in a given project and location.
 	* `list_users`: Use this tool to list users in a given project and location.
+    * `wait_for_operation`: Use this tool to poll the operations API until the operation is done.

 *   **Data:**
     * `list_tables`: Lists tables in the database.